Stationary entrance Markov chains, inducing, and level-crossings of random walks: Futher results on level-crossings for one-dimensional random walks

 and

 By Lemma~\ref{lem: Radon}, the topologically recurrent random walk $S$ on $\ZZ=\R$ is recurrent and ergodic starting under the Lebesgue measure $\lambda$.
-As we explained in Section~\ref{sec: setup MCs}, recurrence of $S$ starting under $\lambda$ implies conservativity of the measure preserving one-sided shift $\theta$ on $(\R^{\N_0}, \mathcal{B}(\R^{\N_0}), \PP_{\lambda}^S)$.
-Then by Hopf's ratio ergodic theorem (see Section~\ref{Sec: ergodic theory}), for every fixed $\delta >0$, the ratios in the r.h.s.'s of \eqref{eq: estimate f} and \eqref{eq: estimate g} converge $\P$-a.s.\ as $n \to \infty$ to the respective constants
+By Condition~\ref{cond: conserv} in Section~\ref{sec: setup MCs}, recurrence of $S$ starting under $\lambda$ implies conservativity of the measure preserving one-sided shift $\theta$ on $(\R^{\N_0}, \mathcal{B}(\R^{\N_0}), \PP_{\lambda}^S)$.
+Therefore we can apply Hopf's ratio ergodic theorem (see the Appendix) to the ratios on the r.h.s.'s of \eqref{eq: estimate g} and \eqref{eq: estimate f}.
+Let us explain in details, say, why